SamuelScheit/discord-bot-client/README.md

 - Better Discord support
 - Direct Messages (DM) history list
 - Change Status
-- React with other emojis (Nitro)
-- GIF Search
-- Send Files
-- See Guild members in the side bar (you can see them in the server dropdown menu under members)

 ## Not supported by discord api
 - Message search